 Nobody will be safe.
-Even cheap labor jobs in countries such as India and China cannot sustain their level of growth once automation hits critical mass, partly because they rely on Western prosperity in the first place, but also because their jobs will also be subject to automation, both at home and back in developed countries.
+Even cheap labour jobs in countries such as India and China cannot sustain their level of growth once automation hits critical mass, partly because they rely on Western prosperity in the first place, but also because their jobs will also be subject to automation, both in the west and in developed countries.

 Then there is the misconception of the “Luddite Fallacy”, the belief that the economy will always create new jobs, and advancing technology will continue to create new industries for displaced workers.

-Martin Ford’s argument is that accelerating automation technology will ultimately invade many of the industries that have traditionally been labor intensive.
-He also argues that any new industries that are created by these advances are unlikely to be labor intensive, focusing more on capital and expensive equipment – take Google’s extremely low staff number compared with its income as a prime example.
+Martin Ford’s argument is that accelerating automation technology will ultimately invade many of the industries that have traditionally been labour intensive.
+He also argues that any new industries that are created by these advances are unlikely to be labour intensive, focusing more on capital and expensive equipment – take Google’s extremely low staff number compared with its income as a prime example.

-There was an interesting point made in the book: This concept of “free labor” has happened before.
+There was an interesting point made in the book: This concept of “free labour” has happened before.

 Today, we are the slaves.
 Although we are paid, our money is simply to drive the system of consumption.
 It is what allows the producers to grow.
 At first, this sounds like a good thing.
 Essentially, the corporations provide us with value.